rgyani/system-design-examples/netflix.md

 Video viewing patterns will be sent to another kafka topic, and Spark could be used for building ML recommendation systems.
 Similarly, Most watched titles could be created using viewing patterns.

+### Search Service

+The Users should be able to Search for Movies, Actors etc and be able to perform Fuzzy Searches
+A fuzzy search is a process that locates Web pages that are likely to be relevant to a search argument even when the argument does not exactly correspond to the desired information.

+For scenarios like this, ElasticSearch is the industry standard.

+While Ingesting Content, the metadata information, can be sent to a Kafka Cluster, which can have a Consumer updating our ElasticSearch clster

+A Search Service interfacing with this ElasticSearch can be invoked by the user, behind a load balancer

+### Home Page Service

+We could have a NoSQL database(Cassandra) containing all the Titles Available, and a SQL database(or Redis cluster) generating Home Page periodically based on User Classifications

+The Home Page service queries this database behind a load balancer.

+Kafka Again acts as a Service Bus, connecting the Ingestion Service with the Movies master NoSQL Database acting as a consumer
+The Users activity also goes into the Kafka SOA, and can be picked by Spark Analytics Pipeline